ayesh24-hash/essay-schemes/schemes/MARK_SCHEMES_M03.md

 model: A clinically visible growth of this kind is biopsied directly for histological confirmation rather than relying on cytology, which has no role once invasive disease is suspected.
 Following histological confirmation, the 2018 FIGO staging system is applied — a change from the older purely clinical system in that imaging and/or pathological findings may now be used to allocate stage, including a new stage IIIC category for nodal disease.
 Baseline assessment combines careful clinical examination (ideally under anaesthesia) with cross-sectional imaging (MRI pelvis, CT chest/abdomen or PET-CT) and relevant bloods, with the stage and findings then discussed at a gynaecological-oncology multidisciplinary team meeting.
 points:
 - [3] Punch/wedge biopsy of the visible lesion for histological confirmation is mandatory — cytology (Pap smear) has no diagnostic role once invasive cancer is clinically suspected | Standard oncological practice, RCOG/BGCS guidance [VERIFY]
-- [2] Examination under anaesthesia may be used to assess vaginal/parametrial extension and tumour size where clinical examination alone is inadequate | Standard oncological practice [VERIFY]
+- [3] Examination under anaesthesia may be used to assess vaginal/parametrial extension and tumour size where clinical examination alone is inadequate | Standard oncological practice [VERIFY]
-- [2] Full clinical examination including bimanual and rectovaginal examination to assess parametrial and pelvic sidewall involvement | Standard oncological practice [VERIFY]
+- [3] Full clinical examination including bimanual and rectovaginal examination to assess parametrial and pelvic sidewall involvement | Standard oncological practice [VERIFY]
 - [3] FIGO staging system was revised in 2018, allowing the use of imaging and/or pathological findings (in addition to clinical examination) to allocate the stage | <cite index="18-1">FIGO Committee for Gynecologic Oncology, 2018 revision (Bhatla et al., Int J Gynecol Obstet 2019)</cite>
-- [2] Stage IB is now subdivided by tumour size on imaging/pathology: IB1 <2 cm, IB2 2–4 cm, IB3 ≥4 cm | <cite index="20-1">FIGO 2018 staging system</cite>
-- [3] A new stage IIIC category was introduced for regional lymph-node metastasis — IIIC1 for pelvic nodes, IIIC2 for para-aortic nodes, with a suffix denoting whether nodal status was confirmed by imaging (r) or pathology (p) | <cite index="18-1">FIGO 2018 revision; imaging/pathology findings must be documented with the modality used, and the lower stage assigned when in doubt</cite>
-- [2] The 2018 system is more closely aligned with TNM classification and was adopted for UK practice from 1 January 2020 | <cite index="17-1">British Gynaecological Cancer Society/BAGP guidance on 2018 FIGO staging</cite>
 - [3] Cross-sectional imaging — MRI pelvis is the modality of choice for local tumour extent (parametrial/vaginal/bladder/rectal involvement) | Standard oncological practice / NICE NG12/RCOG-BGCS [VERIFY]
-- [2] CT chest/abdomen or whole-body PET-CT to assess nodal and distant metastatic disease | Standard oncological practice [VERIFY]
+- [3] CT chest abdomen pelvis
+- [3] History and examination of the immune supression,
+- [3] Post coital bleeding risk factors, risk beahviours, previous STI history
-- [1] Baseline bloods — full blood count, renal function, liver function | Standard oncological practice [VERIFY]
+- [2] Baseline bloods — full blood count, renal function, liver function | Standard oncological practice [VERIFY]
-- [1] Examination of the urinary tract (cystoscopy) or rectum (proctoscopy) if bladder/rectal involvement is clinically suspected | Standard oncological practice [VERIFY]
+- [3] Examination of the urinary tract (cystoscopy) or rectum (proctoscopy) if bladder/rectal involvement is clinically suspected | Standard oncological practice [VERIFY]
 - [2] Histological type (squamous cell carcinoma vs adenocarcinoma vs other) and grade documented, as these influence prognosis and treatment planning | Standard oncological practice [VERIFY]
-- [2] Case discussed at a specialist gynaecological-oncology multidisciplinary team meeting before any treatment decision is made | Standard oncological practice / RCOG-BGCS [VERIFY]
-- [2] HIV testing offered, given the association between HPV-related disease progression and immunosuppression | Best practice [VERIFY]

 calibration: Must-have safety points — histological confirmation by biopsy (never treat on clinical appearance alone), explicit statement that the 2018 FIGO system now permits imaging/pathological (not only clinical) staging, and the new IIIC nodal category with the r/p suffix convention.
 Figures that must be exact: IB1 <2 cm / IB2 2–4 cm / IB3 ≥4 cm; IIIC1 = pelvic nodes, IIIC2 = para-aortic nodes.
 Common omissions: candidates often describe only the older purely clinical FIGO system, omit the r/p imaging-pathology suffix convention, or forget MDT discussion before treatment.

 ### SECTION 4.2 — Principles of management of early-stage cervical cancer (30 raw → 6.0 scaled)
 model: Early-stage disease (broadly FIGO IA–IB2, i.e. clinically confined to the cervix and amenable to surgery) is managed with a fertility-sparing or radical surgical approach depending on tumour size, stage and the woman's fertility wishes, while bulkier or node-positive early disease is treated with primary chemoradiation instead of surgery to avoid combining both modalities.
 Radical hysterectomy with pelvic lymphadenectomy (or sentinel lymph node biopsy) is the standard surgical approach for IB1/IB2 disease, with treatment individualised via MDT and all women counselled on fertility, sexual function and long-term morbidity before treatment begins.
 points:
+- [2] early stage cervical cancer figo 1A to 1BII
+- [2] mangement depend on the age, tumor stage, tumor grade, patient factors, lymphovascular space involvement, lymph node involvement.
+- [2] laparoscopy is not a modality
 - [2] Stage IA1 without lymphovascular space invasion — simple (extrafascial) hysterectomy, or cone biopsy with clear margins if fertility preservation is desired | Standard oncological practice [VERIFY]
 - [2] Stage IA1 with LVSI, or IA2 — pelvic lymph node assessment (sentinel node biopsy or full lymphadenectomy) in addition to a simple or modified radical hysterectomy/trachelectomy | Standard oncological practice [VERIFY]
-- [3] Stage IB1/IB2 (tumour confined to cervix, <4 cm) — radical hysterectomy (Wertheim's) with bilateral pelvic lymphadenectomy is standard treatment in operable, fit women | Standard oncological practice [VERIFY]
+- [2] Stage IB1/IB2 (tumour confined to cervix, <4 cm) — radical hysterectomy (Wertheim's) with bilateral pelvic lymphadenectomy is standard treatment in operable, fit women | Standard oncological practice [VERIFY]
 - [2] Radical trachelectomy with pelvic lymphadenectomy as a fertility-sparing alternative for selected women with small (generally <2 cm) IB1 tumours who strongly desire fertility | Standard oncological practice [VERIFY]
 - [2] Sentinel lymph node biopsy increasingly used as an alternative to full pelvic lymphadenectomy in early-stage disease, reducing lymphoedema risk | Standard oncological practice [VERIFY]
 - [2] Bulky IB3 or locally advanced disease (stage IB3 and above) is generally treated with primary chemoradiation rather than surgery, since combining radical surgery and radiotherapy substantially increases morbidity | Standard oncological practice [VERIFY]
+- [2] lymph node assessment before doing tachylectomy
 - [2] Radical (chemo)radiotherapy is an alternative to surgery in early-stage disease when a woman is medically unfit for surgery, with broadly comparable oncological outcomes | Standard oncological practice [VERIFY]
 - [2] Adjuvant (chemo)radiotherapy given post-operatively for adverse pathological features — positive margins, parametrial involvement, or lymph-node metastasis (Peters' criteria), or combinations of intermediate-risk factors (Sedlis criteria) | Standard oncological practice [VERIFY]
 - [2] Ovarian conservation (with transposition out of the radiotherapy field if adjuvant radiotherapy is anticipated) considered in pre-menopausal women with squamous carcinoma | Standard oncological practice [VERIFY]
 - [2] Nerve-sparing radical hysterectomy technique used where feasible to reduce bladder, bowel and sexual dysfunction | Standard oncological practice [VERIFY]
-- [2] Pre-treatment counselling on fertility preservation options, and referral to fertility services where relevant | Standard oncological practice [VERIFY]
+- [1] Pre-treatment counselling on fertility preservation options, and referral to fertility services where relevant | Standard oncological practice [VERIFY]
 - [2] Pre-treatment counselling on sexual function, menopause (if ovaries removed/irradiated), and psychological support | Standard oncological practice [VERIFY]
 - [2] Vaginal vault brachytherapy boost as part of radical radiotherapy protocols for cervical cancer | Standard oncological practice [VERIFY]
-- [2] Treatment plan individualised and agreed at gynaecological-oncology MDT, factoring in stage, histology, fertility wishes, comorbidity and patient preference | Standard oncological practice [VERIFY]
+- [1] Treatment plan individualised and agreed at gynaecological-oncology MDT, factoring in stage, histology, fertility wishes, comorbidity and patient preference | Standard oncological practice [VERIFY]
 - [1] Regular follow-up post-treatment for recurrence surveillance and management of treatment-related morbidity | Standard oncological practice [VERIFY]
 calibration: Must-have safety points — the size/stage cut-off distinguishing surgical from primary chemoradiation approaches, radical hysterectomy with lymph-node assessment as the surgical standard for IB1/IB2, and that combining radical surgery with adjuvant radiotherapy should be avoided where possible because of cumulative morbidity.
 Common omissions: candidates omit fertility-sparing trachelectomy as an option, forget ovarian transposition/conservation, or fail to distinguish adjuvant indications (positive margins/nodes/parametrium) from primary treatment choice.